Trek to Yomi

-Trek to Yomi is a side-scrolling action game developed by Flying Wild Hog and published by Devolver Digital.
-The game was released for Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in May 2022, followed by a Nintendo Switch port in January 2023.
+Trek to Yomi is a 2022 side-scrolling action-adventure game developed by Flying Wild Hog and published by Devolver Digital.
 Set during the Edo period of feudal Japan, the game follows a young swordsman named Hiroki who embarks on a quest of vengeance when his home village is burned, leading him to enter Yomi, the Japanese underworld, and confront the evils of his past.
+The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S in May 2022, followed by a Nintendo Switch port in January 2023.
+It received mixed reviews from critics.

 Gameplay

-Trek to Yomi is a side-scrolling action game.
+Trek to Yomi is a side-scrolling action-adventure game.
 There are two modes of melee attack; light attacks are fast but weak, and heavy attacks are slow but strong.
 A well-timed block will break an enemy guard, giving players an opportunity to counter-attack.

 Melee attacks can be combined with directional movements for actions such as thrusting a sword forward or turning deftly to slash enemies attacking from behind.
 Players need to observe the combat stance of their opponents and react accordingly.
 For instance, the player should stab an enemy by thrusting forward if their opponent is prepared to block the player's attack by holding their sword horizontally.
 The player character primarily fights with a katana.
 New weapons such as ozutsu, bo-shurikens, and ranged weapons such as bows and arrows unlock as the player progresses in the game.
 While the game is set in the Edo period, it also features bosses, mythological creatures and other supernatural elements.
 The player can also occasionally use various environmental hazards to kill their opponents, avoiding direct combat altogether.

 Gameplay regularly alternates between freeform exploration and side-scrolling combat sessions that utilize a fixed camera.
 While the game is mostly a linear experience, its world features secret areas where players can find additional health and stamina upgrades, as well as bonus tools and weapons.
 They would also discover shrines which replenish the player's health and stamina.
 Each shrine, however, can only be used once in a playthrough.
 The player may also encounter other friendly non-playable characters who may give them clues as to where to go next.
 While the game is designed to be a challenging experience, it also features a cinematic mode which lowers the game's difficulty level.
 Once the player completes the game once, they will unlock an extra difficulty mode in which the player character would die immediately when they are hit.